udaykurien/twitter-portfolio-project/README.md

-### A project that mines tweet and evaluates sentiments on current events.
+### A project that mines tweets and evaluates sentiments on current events.

 ![Dash screenshot - Page 1](assets/images/twitter-portfolio-ss01.png)